-Now being a mom I constantly think in retrospective what things I regret not having photographed of my first child, but also, what things I miss of my own childhood.
+Now being a mom I constantly think in retrospective about what things I regret not having photographed of my first child, but also, what things I miss of my own childhood.
 Which moments I crave and would love to have on images.

 Which ones I do have in my photo albums and I love so much to see.

-I’m lucky of having a job that allows me live of what I love and consider so important: documenting real stories, real moments, a candid childhood that my youngest clients will preserve and adore for the rest of their lives.
+I’m lucky of having a job that allows me to live what I love and consider so important: documenting real stories, real moments, a candid childhood that my youngest clients will preserve and adore for the rest of their lives.

 These 5 moments come to my mind right now.
 What other moments would you add to it?

 1 – THE FIRST CUDDLES

 I’m the first child of 2.
 I was born after a long period of trying and my mom was the kind of woman who wanted nothing more than being a mother.

 She was young and even if I have images of me as a baby, I wish I had a photo of her contemplating at me (her first child) after so many months of daydreaming about that moment.

 I wish I had a picture of the look on her face when she realized all her illusions came to life.